ehrpg/qstar/docs/character/skills.md

 [Skill Modifiers](#skill-modifiers).

 !!! example "Skill categories and Skills"
-    A character has spend 90 Character Points on [Action][] Skills.
+    A character has spent 90 Character Points on [Action][] Skills.
 The character's [Action][] score is therefore `9`.

     When rolling on any [Action][] Skill, the character receives a `+9%` bonus